Only 2 out of 10 will read past this line.

 "This is the amygdala screaming at you right now: Survive!
 Get it now!
 Protect your family!"

 Interruption marketing DEPENDS on the native response of the amygdala to generate these fears and feelings.

 Conversational copywriting says we must show more respect and kindness.
 We don't take advantage of people's fears.

-Persuasive online copywriting skills should recognize and acknowledge the passion of the searchers.
+The online copywriter should recognize and reflect the passion of the audience with carefully chosen words.
 Conversational copywriting embraces their emotions honestly and transparently.

 They help the consumer or business buyer find what they need.

 Without being manipulative.

 We buy stuff.
 Whether it's a need, want, or a desire.
 And then we begin justify it.

 I own eight guitars.
 Do I need eight guitars?
 No. I WANT eight guitars.